Top 10 Frequently Asked Questions for Weddings

 1) What is your style?

 - Documentary is a reality-based approach to capture real moments.
 Rather than posing for pictures, I will follow you throughout the day capturing events as they naturally unfold.
 When needed, I will blend seamlessly into the background and become “invisible" to the experience.
 The best documentary photojournalists are both experienced to anticipate the shot and also work very quickly to catch a fleeting story.
-Most common method applied during your wedding ceremony and reception.
+Prefered method used to document your wedding ceremony and reception.

 - Traditional Portraiture A classic style of posed photography often used for engagement and formal portraits, with a focus on good posture, natural expressions, and simple backgrounds.
-I have lots of experience directing a wide range of subjects from a single person and couples to more challenging groups including the bridal party, family formals, and even big groups of 250+ people.
+I have lots of experience directing a wide range of subjects from a single person and couples, to more challenging groupings including the bridal party, family formals, to SUPER LARGE groups of 250+ people.
 These skills have taken years to master and I feel confident that I am able to take charge, keep it fun, and get all of your desired formal pictures within a reasonable amount of time so you and your guests can enjoy the party!

-- Editorial Includes highly styled images with great attention to details.
-These are the kinds of images you are seeing in bridal magazines, on wedding blogs, and all over Pinterest.
-The creation of these images can be very time consuming from a close up shot of your wedding rings, to fluffing wedding gowns, straightening out pant legs, and making sure bouquets are held in the correct position.
-You may want to incorporate some editorial flair if you love fashion, artistic details, and want to be published (ask me how)!
+- Pretty Details These are the kinds of images you are seeing in bridal magazines, on wedding blogs, and all over Pinterest.
+The creation of these images can be time consuming from getting a close up shot of your wedding rings, styling your invitations, to fluffing wedding gowns, straightening out pant legs, and making sure bouquets are held in the correct position.

 2) How long do we need coverage for?

-Wedding coverage usually starts 2-3 hours before the ceremony as the bride is getting ready and usually goes until 30 minutes after the last big event at the reception.
+Wedding coverage usually starts 2.5 hours before the ceremony as the bride and groom are getting ready and goes until 30 minutes after the last big event at the reception.
+It is not necessary for me to be there until the very end unless you have something special planned for your grand exit.
 For most of my weddings this is a full 8 hour day.

 - Bride's wedding gown - full length and details